 (In similar vein, some Egiodola grapes are also grown, with a mere 2670 bottles produced in 2016).

-Prominent Glasgow-based wine critic Tom Cannavan reviewed the Alicante Bouschet recently.
+Leading Glasgow-based wine critic Tom Cannavan reviewed the Alicante Bouschet 2016 in March 2020.
 Read his tasting note here: Alicante Bouschet